juliaaaloopez/irwa_search_engine_G_011/README.md

 - Implemented semantic search using Word2Vec embeddings and cosine similarity by averaging word vectors.
 - Compared and justified the ranking behavior and performance of TF-IDF, BM25, and the Custom Score
 - Analyzed the limitations of bag-of-words models and proposed advanced document representations like Doc2Vec, Sentence2Vec, and SBERT.

+## Part 4 – RAG, User Interface & Web Analytics
+- Added a Retrieval-Augmented Generation (RAG) layer that summarizes the top retrieved products, constrained to the structured catalog data and current session context.
+- Enhanced the Flask UI with session tracking, AI-generated explanations, and bold highlighting of recommended products to improve usability.
+- Instrumented web analytics (views, clicks, dwell time, dashboards) to monitor user journeys and evaluate both classical ranking and AI guidance.

 ----
 # Installation Instructions